AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

   3. What are some possible factors that contribute to higher user ratings?

 ## Exploratory Data Analysis
-To begin with, I check the number of unique apps in both tables looking for a match.
+To begin with, I checked the number of unique apps in both tables looking for a match.
 We retrieved 7197 unique app IDs for both tables.
 ```
 SELECT COUNT(DISTINCT id) AS UniqueAppIDs
 FROM AppleStore